-The traditional, and not so secure way to log into an account, like Netflix.com, is single factor authentication.
-Most people like to use their email address and a familiar password so they can remember it.
-Enter these two pieces of information and you’re in and able to use your account.
-Unfortunately, if you’re one of the 54% of consumers who use five or fewer passwords for all of their accounts, you could create a “domino effect” that allows a hacker into any number of different accounts (most containing a lot of personal information), just by cracking ONE password!
-That’s where two-factor or multi-factor authentication comes in, both of which offer better protection.
+The traditional (and less secure) way to log into an account is single-factor authentication.For most single-factor sign-ons, people like to use their email address and a familiar password so logging in is easier.
+Enter these two pieces of information and you’re in and able to use your account along with all the information that’s tied to it (your address, credit card number, etc.).
+Unfortunately, if you’re one of the 54% of people who use five or fewer passwords for all of their online accounts, you could easily create a “domino effect.”
+One that allows a hacker into any number of different accounts you have, just by cracking ONE password!
+To make matters worse, if you use the same password for your work-related logins, as you do for any of your personal logins, your potential for causing a security incident at work just grew exponentially.
+That’s where MFA comes in to offer a higher level of protection.